If you’re 30 to 39 years old and thinking about buying term life insurance, you’ve come to the right place!

 Sample Life Insurance Needs for a Male Non-Smoker Age 32

-Using the calculator above I ran a quick quote for the life insurance needs of a 32 year old non-smoking male in California who is in good health (preferred rate).
+Using the calculator above I ran a quick quote for the life insurance needs of a 32 year old non-smoking male in California who is in good health (preferred rate) and is looking for 30 years of coverage.
 He is doing well in his career and currently making $120,000 (gross) per year year.

 It’s hard to believe just how quickly it all adds up.